How to become a DevOps Engineer in 2024

 Solid programming fundamentals

-As a DevOps engineer, you will use your knowledge of programming and scripting language to:
+As a DevOps engineer, you will use your knowledge of programming languages and scripting languages (bash scripting, shell scripting, etc) to:

 • Patch a security bug exposing your internal application to outside users